 Who can use London Sperm Bank services?

-Anyone can order donor sperm from the London Sperm Bank.
+Anyone can order donor sperm from London Sperm Bank.
 You must be a patient at a UK licensed clinic and have a treatment plan in place before purchasing donor sperm from the catalogue.

 How much donor sperm can I order?

 You are only permitted to order one donor at a time, although you can order as many vials from that donor, and on as many occasions as necessary.
-Often women will purchase multiple vials of the same donor as it may take more than one attempt to achieve a pregnancy, and many women wish to have sperm reserved for sibling treatments.
-We may be able to procure additional sperm from a particular donor once our supplies have run out of stock but this depends on the donors availability at the time.
+Often people will purchase multiple vials of the same donor as it may take more than one attempt to achieve a pregnancy, and many women wish to have sperm reserved for sibling treatments.
+We may be able to procure additional sperm from a particular donor once our supplies have run out of stock but this depends on the donor's availability at the time.
 Ask your clinic for their recommendations.

 According to UK law, sperm procured from UK based donors may be used to create up to 10 families within the UK.
-As an HFEA-licensed sperm bank we must ensure that this limit is not infringed.
+As an HFEA-licensed sperm bank, we must ensure that this limit is not infringed.